Josee9988/Mechanography-simulator/README.md

 ## 🤔 **About the project**

-* A Python3 script that simulates the user typing a text on their keyboard. (control the speed, randomness, rate of typos and more!)
+* A Python3 script that simulates human writing (on their keyboard). (control the speed, randomness, rate of typos and more!)
-* The script will pretend that you are typing a text on your keyboard with random parameters and even typos to make it look super legit.
+* The script will pretend that you are typing a text on your keyboard with random parameters and even typos to make it look more legit.
 * The user can control the speed of typing, the rate of random speed of typing and the rate of typos.
 * The script is cross-platform compatible with Windows, macOS and Linux.
 * The script supports Spanish 🇪🇸 and English 🇬🇧🇺🇸!